 In Germany, juwi focuses on the development of wind farms.
 The company establishes itself as one of the leading project developers in the field of wind onshore and realizes wind farms all around the country.
 Right after the turn of the year 2016/2017 juwi exceeds the benchmark of 2,000 MW of installed wind energy capacity.
 In 2019 juwi reached another important milestone and built its 1,000 wind turbine with the wind farm in Mohlis (Thuringia).
 With the construction of two solar parks in Brandenburg, juwi is also re-entering the German solar business.

 Additionally, the Operations & Maintenance Business plays an increasingly prominent role.
-With the state-of-the-art control room, a 24/7 service and a volume of around 1,800 Megawatt of wind and solar energy under surveillance juwi is one of the big players in the field of technical and business operations.
+With the state-of-the-art control room, a 24/7 service and a volume of globally around 3,000 Megawatt of wind and solar energy under surveillance juwi is one of the big players in the field of technical and business operations.